 As part of the IVP’s operating procedures, IVP members would page suppliers like Patrick and Arthur to deliver drugs to a customer’s house.
 At the house, the crack was “cut” and “bagged” in smaller amounts for resale on the street, and the customer was paid in crack or money for use of the house.
 Although IVP members competed with one another for individual customers, they all profited from increased sales overall in the neighborhood.
 Only IVP members could sell on the IVP’s “turf,” and the gang used actual and threatened violence to deter rivals.
 Members held “sessions” (or meetings) where they discussed rival drug operations as well as problems with police.

 In December 1992, Courtney Thomas, a non-IVP member, was selling drugs on IVP territory without permission.
-When an IVP member named Antwan told Thomas that he could not "pump" on IVP territory, Thomas threatened him.
-Antwan informed Arthur, who said he would "handle it."
+When an IVP member named Antwan told Thomas that he could not “pump” on IVP territory, Thomas threatened him.
+Antwan informed Arthur, who said he would “handle it.”
 That evening Arthur met two other IVP members, Cecil McKnight and Allen Ivy, at a wooded area where the IVP hid drugs and weapons.
 Arthur carried two guns.
-The three men went to the house at 161 Intervale Street where Thomas was reportedly selling drugs.
-When Thomas got into his car in front of the house, Arthur fired repeatedly into the car, killing Thomas and wounding Thomas's companion, Fleurette Farrell.
+The three men went to the house at 161 Intervale Street where Thorn- *17 as was reportedly selling drugs.
+When Thomas got into his car in front of the house, Arthur fired repeatedly into the car, killing Thomas and wounding Thomas’s companion, Fleurette Farrell.

 In 1995, Jennifer Monteiro, a neighborhood resident and reported drug dealer, was arrested on unrelated charges involving the use of fraudulent or stolen credit cards.
 Monteiro agreed to cooperate with the police and began making purchases from the IVP, including several purchases in 1996 from Arthur and Patrick.
 Audio tapes of these transactions were made.
 One purchase occurred on July 24, 1996, when Monteiro paged Patrick for two ounces of crack.
 Patrick directed her to go to a park near a neighborhood school, where Monteiro was met by a go-between named Terrence.
-Terrence handed Monteiro the drugs and then gave the money to Patrick, who was in his parked truck nearby.
+Terrence handed Mon-teiro the drugs and then gave the money to Patrick, who was in his parked truck nearby.
 In August 1996, police arrested several IVP members, including Patrick and Arthur.
 Police seized cash, drugs, scales, and items with the IVP or Adidas logo from the homes of IVP members.
-From Jason Arthur's home, police seized over 300 grams of crack cocaine, several thousand dollars, a scale, and a mirror with the IVP logo and the name "Kilo J." They also seized a handgun from Patrick's truck.
+From Jason Arthur’s home, police seized over 300 grams of crack cocaine, several thousand dollars, a scale, and a mirror with the IVP logo and the name “Kilo J.” They also seized a handgun from Patrick’s truck.

 III.

-A. RICO Enterprise: Instructions and Sufficiency
+A. RICO Enterprise: Instmctions and Sufficiency

-Both defendants claim that the district court erred in rejecting their proposed jury instruction which defined a criminal "enterprise" under 18 U.S.C.§ 1962(c)3 as having an "ascertainable structure," and that the jury's verdict cannot stand on the evidence.
+Both defendants claim that the district court erred in rejecting their proposed jury instruction which defined a criminal “enterprise” under 18 U.S.C. § 1962(c) 3 as having an “ascertainable structure,” and that the jury’s verdict cannot stand on the evidence.
 The district court did not err, and the evidence supports the verdict.

 The district court charged the jury that under RICO the term “enterprise”:

 includes any individual, partnership, corporation, association or other legal entity, and any group of individuals associated in fact although not a legal entity.
-An enterprise may be a formal or an informal organization of individuals so long as they have associated together for a common purpose. . . .
+An enterprise may be a formal or an informal organization of individuals so long as they have associated together for a common purpose....
 In the present case, it is alleged that each defendant, and others, were associated in fact to form an enterprise, called among other names, Intervale, the Intervale Posse, and IVP.
 To find that an association in fact existed, you must find that the alleged enterprise had an ongoing organization, formal or informal, and that its various associates functioned as a continuing unit for a common purpose.
 This means that although individuals may come and go, the enterprise must continue in an essentially unchanged form during substantially the entire period alleged in the indictment.

 Note that the enterprise element is different from the racketeering activity element.
 Although the proof to establish these elements may overlap, proof of one does not necessarily establish the other.
 Rather, the enterprise must be an entity separate and apart from the pattern of racketeering activity in which it engages.

-The defendants requested that the district court further define the term "enterprise" by instructing the jury that "[a]t a minimum, the enterprise must exhibit some sort of structure for the making of decisions, whether it be hierarchical or consensual."
-The court refused, and defendants now appeal its "enterprise" instruction.
+*18 The defendants requested that the district court further define the term “enterprise” by instructing the jury that “[a]t a minimum, the enterprise must exhibit some sort of structure for the making of decisions, whether it be hierarchical or consensual.”
+The court refused, and defendants now appeal its “enterprise” instruction.

 Defendants also argue that there was insufficient evidence of any enterprise.
 Not so.
 The gang was ongoing and identifiable: it changed its name from Adidas to the IVP, it had colors and signs, it had older members who instructed younger ones, its members referred to the gang as family, and it had “sessions” where important decisions were made, including decisions about taking action against rival drug dealers.

 Defendants protest that the IVP is just a motley crew of young criminals and that it hardly constitutes the type of highly sophisticated organized crime that spurred Congress to enact RICO.
 Even if the IVP were a fledgling criminal organization, we doubt that Congress meant to give a pass to such fledgling organizations.
 In any event, the IVP was no innocent group of teenagers, but rather was sophisticated and experienced in its own way in the rough, often violent business of drug dealing.
-That there was yet no evidence the IVP had infiltrated legitimate businesses as organized crime frequently has done does not insulate the IVP from RICO's reach.
-The IVP was well within Congress' intended scope.
-See Turkette, 452 U.S. at 591 ("RICO is equally applicable to a criminal enterprise that has no legitimate dimension or has yet to acquire one.
-Accepting that the primary purpose of RICO is to cope with the infiltration of legitimate businesses, applying the statute . . . so as to reach criminal enterprises, would seek to deal with the problem at its very source.").
+That there was yet no evidence the IVP had infiltrated legitimate businesses as organized crime frequently has done does not insulate the IVP from RICO’s reach.
+The IVP was well within Congress’ intended scope.

-B. Sufficiency of the Evidence of Conspiracy
+B. Swfficiency of the Evidence of Conspiracy

 Arthur argues that there was no evidence of any meetings among the alleged conspirators resulting in Arthur’s agreement to perform the predicate acts under RICO.
 Arthur says the fact that he actually committed two or more acts of racketeering activity is not enough to show he was a conspirator.
 For these purposes, we focus on the predicate acts of murder and drug dealing.